kristenphan/IBMCourse_6_CapstoneProject/README.md

 My chosen topic:
 As a wise man once said, “Food is a central activity of mankind and one of the single most significant trademarks of a culture,” In this notebook, I will be walking with you along the streets of Amsterdam and cherishing its culture through a new lens that sees through the power of Data Science, stomachs and hearts (puns intended).

+__Github notebook rendering issue: If Gibhub has problem rendering the Jupyter notebook, you are welcome to download the notebook and review it outside of this Github account.